usamaabbasi135/Workplace_Attendance_Insights_Using_Power_Bi/README.md

-# HR Analytics Power BI Project — Jacobs Ltd
+# Workplace Attendance Insights Using Power BI Case Study with Jacobs Ltd

 This project analyzes real-world HR attendance data from Jacobs Ltd using Power BI.
 The goal was to uncover trends in work-from-home behavior, sick leaves, and in-office presence to support HR decision-making.